 This family business is about more than a restaurant.
 It is about more than food.
 It is a place for the community to gather, to celebrate, to enjoy good food, and good service from a family that has been a part of the community since the arrival of their Spanish ancestors centuries ago.
 The two ambitious boys, and their siblings, are adults now, with families of their own.
 Together, they have continued to expand the family business, with their children and grand children getting involved.

 The next generation is carrying on their grandparent’s legacy of outstanding food and exceptional service.
-El Paragua can seat over 150 and has become one of the go-to places for fantastic food in the Española valley.
 Though the original Taco Wagon was retired, the Atencio family continues to provide delicious, affordable fare via six El Parasol locations in Española, Pojoaque, Santa Fe and Los Alamos.

 - 4 corn tortillas

 - Heat vegetable oil in skillet.
 You can tell if the oil is ready to fry by inserting a wooden spoon into the oil.
 The oil will bubble around the stick when it is ready.
 Alternately, you can use a popcorn kernel.
 It will pop between 325 and 350 degrees Fahrenheit.

 - Fry the corn tortillas until they are crisp.
 Drain the excess oil and place on an oven proof plate.

 - Spread the refried beans over the tortilla to cover them and top with chicken and cheese.

 - Bake or broil in the oven until the cheese is melted.

 - Quickly cover with guacamole, lettuce, diced tomato and sour cream.
 Garnish with black olives, an onion ring and dust with paprika.
 Serve immediately.

 Please leave your recipe modifications and/or questions in the comments below.